SophieL8/Plastic-degrading-enzymes/README.md

 #### Output Files

-The pipeline generates the following output files:
+Both the enzyme and species pipeline generate the following output files:

 1. **All Correlation Results** (`all_enzyme_<method>_correlations.tsv`): Contains correlation coefficients, t-values, p-values, and confidence intervals for all enzymes.
    - **Example Format**: